 Something truly unexpected happens in the surgery waiting room and this is where the film shifts into an entirely different direction.
-He makes the acquaintance of Sam, a young lady with an innocent aura about her and a sweet disposition.
-Momentarily they touch souls, through the introduction of The Shins and without any words spoken in that moment.
-It is a scene of graceful simplicity but also of great emotional resonance, depicted by the awkwardness of that musical enlightenment and instant attraction clear in both of their facial expressions.
+He makes the opportune acquaintance of Sam, a young lady with an innocent aura about her and sweet disposition.
+Momentarily, they touch souls, through the introduction of The Shins and without a word spoken in that moment.
+It is a scene of graceful simplicity but also of tremendous emotional resonance, depicted by the awkwardness of that musical enlightenment and instant attraction clear in both of their facial expressions.

-There is another beacon of brilliant light in the unlikely guise of stoner buddy Mark (a marvelously understated turn by Peter Saarsgard).
-His eyes suggest that he understands Largeman better than most and they share an almost telepathic relationship.
+That being said, there is another beacon of brilliant light in the unlikely guise of stoner buddy Mark (a marvelously understated turn by Peter Saarsgard).
+His eyes suggest he understands Largeman better than most and they share an almost telepathic relationship.
 Saarsgard’s ability to fully comprehend his character’s nuances and intricacies enables him to steal many of the scenes he figures in and his is a star-making turn, in my opinion.

 There are a number of quirky turns, each highlighting Largeman’s disconnection from many of those who surround him.
 In particular the excruciating exchanges between Largeman and numerous acquaintances from his past showcase this superbly.
 As our love story begins to blossom so too does his faith, the meds now replaced with tangible feelings, the likes of which have been muted for his entire adult life.
 This culminates in a pivotal moment in the infinite abyss where he finds his voice spectacularly alongside his new soul mate.
 He begins to bare his soul to this grateful recipient and this in turn gives him rare clarity.